LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Method

-The pre-clustering works as follows: for each detection $b$ we consider the set of nearby detections $B^{t,j}(b) = \{b' \in B^{t,j}: \mathrm{dist}(h(b), h(b')) \leq r\}$ observed by the same camera $j = \cam(b)$ at the same timepoint $t = \dettime(b)$ with $\mathrm{dist}(,)$ and $r$ being Euclidean distance and radius to scan respectively.
-Likewise for camera $j' \neq \cam(b)$ we consider the set of detections $B^{t,j'}(b)$ observed by camera $j'$ close to the 3D-position $h(b)$.
+The pre-clustering works as follows: for each detection $b$, we consider the set of nearby detections $B^{t,j}(b) = \{b' \in B^{t,j}: \mathrm{dist}(h(b), h(b')) \leq r\}$ observed by the same camera $j = \cam(b)$ at the same timepoint $t = \dettime(b)$ with $\mathrm{dist}(,)$ and $r$ being Euclidean distance and radius to scan respectively.
+Likewise for camera $j' \neq \cam(b)$, we consider the set of detections $B^{t,j'}(b)$ observed by camera $j'$ close to the 3D-position $h(b)$.
 We next compute a matching between detections of $B^{t,j}(b)$ and $B^{t,j'}(b)$ via a linear assignment problem~\cite{burkard1999linear} with costs being the Euclidean distance.
 If $b$ is matched to a detection $b' \in B^{t,j'}(b)$ through the matching between $B^{t,j}(b)$ and $B^{t,j'}(b)$, and vice versa, if $b'$ is matched to $b \in B^{t,j}(b')$ through another matching between $B^{t,j'}(b')$ and $B^{t,j}(b')$, we record that match as it represents a confident connection.
 We denote the resulting cluster for each detection $b$ as $C_b$.
 The whole algorithm is detailed in Algorithm \ref{alg:pre-clustering} in the Appendix.

-\myparagraph {Visible Detection Clustering} Let $b \in B$ be detection and $C_b$ its cluster obtained after pre-clustering.
-Since our algorithm uses only geometry coordinates of bounding boxes, the cluster $C_b$ can include both visible and occluded detections (Figure~\ref{fig:split-tracklet}-b).
+\myparagraph {Visible Detection Clustering} Let $b \in B$ be a detection and $C_b$ be its cluster obtained after pre-clustering.
+Since our algorithm uses only geometric coordinates of bounding boxes, the cluster $C_b$ can include both visible and occluded detections (Figure~\ref{fig:split-tracklet}-b).
 Let $h_j$ be the 3D camera position of camera $j$ (Equation~\eqref{eq:camera_3D} in Section \ref{sec:transformations} Appendix).
-First, given the detection $b$ we compute a detection $\visible(b)$ nearest to the camera by
+First, given the detection $b$, we compute a detection $\visible(b)$ nearest to the camera by

 and then use it to refine the pre-cluster to contain only visible detections by